 To prevent cybercriminals from sinking your rankings and eroding your credibility, strengthen your website’s SEO security with the following steps:

-1. Update your software and plugins.
-Outdated software and plugins on your website can create vulnerabilities that cybercriminals can exploit, so it’s important to keep your content management system’s software current.
-As a best practice, your business can perform routine checks to ensure all software is up-to-date and check whether security patches are complete.
+Outdated software and security plugins on your website can create vulnerabilities that cybercriminals can exploit, so it’s important to keep your content management system’s software current.
+As a best practice, site owners can perform routine checks to ensure all software is up-to-date and check whether security patches are complete.
 It’s also a good idea to remove applications you don’t need: The more complex your site (and the more you rely on applications created by third-party developers), the higher your security risk.

-3. Use a CAPTCHA.
 Even if you haven’t heard the term before, you are likely familiar with a CAPTCHA; it’s the variety of images with a theme you need to correctly select to log in to your account or make a payment on many websites.
 Essentially, a CAPTCHA is a test that computers use to distinguish human website visitors from bots.
-By applying one to your website’s login, account sign-up forms, and ecommerce checkouts, you can stop cybercriminals from deploying bots to fill your website with SEO spam.
+By applying one to your website’s login, account sign-up forms, and eCommerce checkouts, you can stop cybercriminals from deploying bots to fill your website with SEO spam.

-4. Keep track of backlink profiles.
-Building low-quality links and redirects is a typical way cybercriminals carry out negative SEO attacks, so it’s crucial to keep track of these items on your website.
+Building low-quality spam links and redirects is a typical way cybercriminals carry out negative SEO attacks, so it’s crucial to keep track of these items on your website.
 As a best practice, use SEO monitoring tools that can track backlinks and keywords to help you quickly detect when a cybercriminal is creating malicious redirects to your site.

 Monique Becenti is a product and channel marketing specialist at SiteLock, a cloud-based website security provider currently protecting more than 16 million websites globally.
 Monique is passionate about improving the customer experience for all.
 SiteLock’s combination of dedicated research and developmental efforts, aggressive product road maps, and access to a massive global data set make the company a leading innovator in web security.